 - Bring one cup of water to boil, add quinoa, and lower heat to simmer.
 Simmer until quinoa absorbs the water and becomes tender, about 15 - 20 minutes.
 Stir frequently to prevent sticking.
 When the quinoa is done, remove from heat and place in a large mixing bowl.

 - Chop the elephant garlic scapes the same way you would chives, leaving the head in tact- you won't be using it.
 Leave a long enough stem so that they can be placed in a some water, in a few days the heads will bloom into lovely flowers!
 Once you chop the scapes, add them to the quinoa raw.
-Alternatively, you can cook the scapes- just add them to the mushrooms when they are almost done cooking.
-Be careful- they're small and easy to over cook, you want to make sure you only lightly cook them.
+Alternatively, you can cook the scapes.
+To cook, add them to the mushrooms when they are almost done cooking.
+Be careful, they're small and easily overcooked.

 - Add lemon juice, salt, and pepper.